Little River Canyon

 Bring an extra set of forearms when visiting the Canyon!
 The sport climbing at Little River Canyon hosts a variety of difficult climbing routes, with few routes under 5.11, with some of the approaches adding another grade of difficulty.
 It is safe to say this crag may not be the best for beginner climbers.
 In addition to the amazing routes, the creek bed hosts a variety of boulders that are great for summertime bouldering sessions.
 Little River Canyon climbing includes classic areas like the Concave, Lizzard Wall (which tends to stay dry when everything else is soaked) and Unshackled Wall.

-Climbers should ensure that vehicles are parked according to National Park parking regulations and designations.
-If parking at a pull-off on the road, be sure that all tires are out of the roadway, off of the rim road pavement.
+- Parking: Park in designated areas only following National Park parking regulations.
+If parking at a pull-off, be sure that all tires are out of the roadway and off of the rim road pavement.

 No camping at Little River Canyon.
 Check out nearby DeSoto State Park or Little River RV park and campground.